Aeroluna/LunaCoopMod/README.md

   - Upgrade Fire Suppression System heals structures to 100% health.

 P2 suspiciously improved all upgrades but this one.

+- Increased Wraith's Displacement Field evade chance from 20% to 30%.

+Even with this upgrade, Wraiths are fragile.
+This should help improve their survivability.

 - Changed Defense Matrix to no longer require research.